-I’m super talkative with plenty of color.
+I’m super talkative with plenty of colour.
 As parrot-y as they come.
 And when I can’t talk to someone, I write.
 One of my recent writes, a memoir hangs somewhere on Smashwords as I edit it for the umpteenth time, “I Hate Me‘.
-That colorful Fedora on the cover signifies the real me.
+That colourful Fedora on the cover signifies the real me.

 Going back to the intrusion story, yes I’m still hiding in Kanamai.
 Here, my host has no problem with me waking up in the forbidden hours of the night to enjoy my me-time.
 I have a thermos flask to hold enough water to brew my coffee and keep me fully fueled as I write and listen to my fellow writers whenever I please.

-And the kitchen, well, yesterday I decided to exercise one of the permissions granted by the host to cook anything I needed.
-Everyone in the compound was minding their business and in the same endeavor, I decided to mind my pancake-y business.
+Ah, about the kitchen, yesterday I decided to exercise one of the permissions granted by the host to cook anything I needed.
+Everyone in the compound was minding their business and in the same endeavour, I decided to mind my pancake-y business.

-You see I love making pancakes, not the drippy things lazy people call pancakes, but the almost translucent type that melts in your mouth upon indulging.
+You see, I love making pancakes.
+Not those drippy things lazy people call pancakes, but the most translucent type that melts in your mouth upon indulging.

 I had just completed a 3.5k words assignment from an online client who I’m truly grateful for.
-He has been pouring into my writing account when all else released jobs in drops.
+He has been gushing jobs into my writing account while everyone else drips them.